RasaHQ/rasa/docs/core/migrations.rst

   for these two, as the flow of information has been changed: Instead of you calling Rasa Core to update the tracker and receive the next action to be executed, Rasa Core will call your action server once it predicted an action.
-  More information can be found in the updated docs for :ref:`actions`.
+  More information can be found in the updated docs for :ref:`customactions`.

 Webhooks